Joseph Plaster: Public Humanities

-At Johns Hopkins, Plaster directs the Winston Tabb Special Collections Research Center, which supports participatory research methods, public humanities scholarship, and collaborative approaches to knowledge creation using the university’s archives and special collections.
+At Johns Hopkins, Plaster directs the Winston Tabb Special Collections Research Center, where he oversees archival collections, research services, and public humanities initiatives.

-In 2017–2018, he led the San Francisco ACT UP Oral History Project, which documented the AIDS direct action movement through recorded interviews, a museum exhibition, and a digital archive.
-The oral history recordings, include an oral history with Crystal Mason, an AIDS activist who worked with the direct-action group ACT UP/ San Francisco in the early 1990s.
+From 2017 to 2018, he led the San Francisco ACT UP Oral History Project, which documented the AIDS direct action movement through recorded interviews, a museum exhibition, and a digital archive.
+The oral history recordings include an oral history with Crystal Mason, an AIDS activist of color who worked with the direct-action group ACT UP/San Francisco in the early 1990s.

-From 2010-2011, Plaster directed Vanguard Revisited, a public history project through which homeless LGBTQ youth documented and interpreted the legacy of 1960s street youth organizing.
-Outcomes included youth-produced historical magazine; historical walking tours; street theater reenactments; intergenerational discussion groups; national speaking tour of GLBT homeless youth shelters and faith communities.
+From 2010 to 2011, Plaster directed Vanguard Revisited, a public history project through which homeless LGBTQ youth documented and interpreted the legacy of 1960s street youth organizing.
+The project involved collaborations with youth to interpret the history of 1960s street-youth organizing through oral history, performance, and public programming.
 The Vanguard Revisited zine is archived by the Digital Transgender Archive.

-From 2007-2009, Plaster directed Polk Street: Lives in Transition, which interpreted oral histories and archival research in an effort to shape debates about gentrification and public safety on San Francisco’s Polk Street.
-Outcomes included a multimedia exhibit; professionally mediated neighborhood dialogues; oral history “listening parties” and other public events; hour-long radio documentary distributed nationally via NPR.
+From 2007 to 2009, Plaster directed Polk Street: Lives in Transition, a public history project focused on gentrification and public safety on San Francisco's Polk Street.
+Outcomes included a multimedia exhibit; neighborhood dialogues; oral history "listening parties;" and an hour-long radio documentary distributed nationally via NPR.
 The project was awarded the Allan Bérubé Prize for outstanding work in public GLBT history in 2010.